marc-rose/systems/doc-template-procedure.md

-# Procedure - CentOS Template
+# Procedure - NAME OF PROCEDURE

 ## Procedure Purpose

-This document demonstrates the steps to <simple explanation of document>
+This document demonstrates the steps to <SIMPLE EXPLANATION OF DOCUMENT>

 ## Procedure Scope